Dreaming381/Latios-Framework/Documentation~/Core/README.md

 scenes use ECS is totally a thing you can do, especially since you can check `CurrentScene` inside `ShouldUpdateSystem`.
 For all you out there trying to shoehorn ECS into your Mono game, shoehorn no more!

+*This feature is no longer enabled by default for any bootstrap except the DreamingBootstrap.
+It is also not compatible with NetCode and may require tweaks to work correctly with systems that rely on singletons, such as Unity Physics.*

 See more: [Scene Management](Scene%20Management.md)